Hypocalcemia is an abnormally low blood calcium level. This article discusses low blood calcium level in infants.

 These babies may also have a slow heart rate and low blood pressure.

-Diagnosis is usually made when a blood test shows that the infant's calcium levels are low.
+Diagnosis is usually made when a blood test shows that the infant's calcium level is low.

 The baby may get extra calcium, if needed.

-Problems with low calcium levels in newborns or premature infants usually do not continue long-term.
+Problems with low calcium level in newborns or premature infants usually do not continue long-term.